souvik-ghosh/react-native-default-menu/README.md

 onPopupEvent = (eventName, index) => {
   // on IOS it returns the option name as first argument
   // on Android it returns 'itemSelected' or 'dismissed' as first argument
-  // the second argument is the index of the option that got pressed console.log('index', index);
+  // the second argument is the index of the selected option console.log('index', index);
-  // if cancelled it returns -1 and IOS and  undefined on Android as index let option;
+  // if cancelled it returns -1 0n IOS and undefined on Android as index let option;
   if (index) option = options[index]; // get option name
   console.log('selected option', option);